JimmyLin192/RecommenderSystem/codebases/README.md

 11. check validity of a word
 12. remove tenses

+#What we can improve?
-3. non-content-bearing high-frequency and low-frequency words
+1. non-content-bearing high-frequency and low-frequency words
-4. extract word phrase
+2. extract word phrase
+3.